Because of You (Gabrielle song)

 "Because of You" is a song by English singer-songwriter Gabrielle.
 It was written by Gabrielle, George McFarlane, and Raymond St. John and produced by McFarlane for her debut studio album, Find Your Way (1993).
 Released as the album's fourth single on 14 February 1994, by Go!
-Beat, "Because of You" peaked at number 24 on the UK Singles Chart as well as numbers six and 10 on the Music Week Dance Singles chart and the UK Club Chart, respectively.
+Beat, "Because of You" peaked at number 24 on the UK Singles Chart and number 25 in Iceland.